iamHrithikRaj/gip/README.md

 ### Testing

-GIP has comprehensive unit tests for all core packages:
+Gip has comprehensive unit tests for all core packages:

 ```bash
 # Run all unit tests